Gladstone Regional Council area

 Data are based on a 2016-17 price base for all years.
 NIEIR-ID data are inflation adjusted each year to allow direct comparison, and annual data releases adjust previous years’ figures to a new base year.Learn more

-In comparison, the same 3 industries in Queensland accounted for 39.3% in Manufacturing; 9.0% in Financial and Insurance Services; and 3.2% in Mining.
+In comparison, the same 3 industries in Queensland accounted for 7.0% in Mining; 35.1% in Manufacturing; and 10.0% in Financial and Insurance Services.

 The major differences between total imports by industries in Gladstone Regional Council area and Queensland were:

-- A smaller percentage of total imports by Accommodation and Food Services (1.0% compared to 3.5%)
+- A smaller percentage of total imports by Professional, Scientific and Technical Services (3.6% compared to 6.5%)